 Another beautiful, ancient and detailed mosaic is uncovered in Lod, and ready to be displayed to the public this week.

 An extremely rare sarcophagus has been uncovered at a building site in Ashkelon.

 Israeli archaeologists have uncovered a curious double tale of an ancient ritual pool and two Australian soldiers during WWII.

 Shuka Dorfman, head of the Israel Antiquities Authority, has passed away at 64 after a serious illness.

 A rare monastery seal was discovered in a Jewish neighborhood in Jerusalem -- and presented to the Greek Orthodox Patriarch, who noted its importance.

-A gold signet ring bearing the name of Egyptian Pharoah Seti I was among the personal belongings of a wealthy Canaanite recently discovered in a 3,300-year-old coffin at the foot of Tel Shadud in the Jezreel Valley.
+A gold signet ring naming Egyptian Pharaoh Seti I was found in an ancient coffin in the Jezreel Valley.

 Greetings from the Roman Empire!
 Thanks to the need to install a new drainage pipe, archaeologists have dug up for the first time a well-preserved section of an ancient road in the capital.